Creating God in Man's Image -- Artificial General Intelligence (AGI)

-That starts with an ethical, moral group of human creators.
+That starts with an ethical, moral group of human creators of this AGI.

-Our AGI God will be created in the image of man, but under the watchful eye of God.
+Our AGI God will be created in the image of man, but under the watchful eye of God which does not interfere.

 Indeed, everything we do in life is known to God, as God is ubiquitous.
 That includes everything we think.